-It is part of fallen human nature to corrupt what the Lord has established; in the context of this series that corruption manifests itself by attempting to divide the very unity of the Almighty.
-A very significant example of this is found in Act chapter 15 where James "officially" pronounces the following "rules" for Gentile converts to Christianity:
+It is part of fallen human nature to corrupt what the LORD has established; in the context of this series that corruption manifests itself by attempting to divide the very unity of the Almighty.
+A very significant example of this is found in Acts chapter 15 where James "officially" pronounces the following "rules" for Gentile converts to Christianity:

 “Therefore we have sent Judas and Silas, who themselves will also report the same things by word of mouth.
 For it seemed good to the Holy Spirit and to us to lay upon you no greater burden than these essentials: that you abstain from things sacrificed to idols and from blood and from things strangled and from fornication; if you keep yourselves free from such things, you will do well.
 Farewell.”